AndrewConniff/TodoList/README.md

 ## Run
 1. Clone the application into a folder on your machine
 1. Restore Nuget Packages
+1. Try the following step, if it fails run 'Add-Migration testMigration' then repeat the following step.
 1. In the Package Manager Console in Visual Studio 2017, run Update-Database to create the tables in the database

 ## Data